How to Win Your Social Security

 (difficulty with concentration, memory, dealing with people, etc.), limitations in reaching and use of hands and inability

 to stoop.
 Saying you have these limitations is not enough it must be supported by the medical evidence.
 RFC from

-your treating doctors can help here.The most important thing to remember
+your treating doctors can help here.

-is the key to winning Social Security Disability or SSI.
+to remember is that medical evidence including Residual Functional Capacity Forms (RFC forms) also called Ability to Do Work Related Activity Forms is the key to winning Social Security Disability or SSI.
 It is the responsibility of the person trying

 to get disability to show that he or she has an impairment and how severe that impairment is.
 The Social Security

 Administration will help in getting evidence but don't leave it up to them.
 Your medical evidence should come from

 "acceptable medical sources".
 Acceptable medical sources include licensed physicians (medical or osteopathic